 Rooms must be left clean, tidy, and ready for use by others.
 All washing up must be done and all rubbish disposed of immediately after the event.
 Cleaning equipment is available from the Lodge or from the Scout, and is provided in the Long Room.
-The students who book and organise the event must stay until all the work is done.
-College staff must not have any extra work as a result of students using the room.
+The Junior Members who book and organise the event must stay until all the work is done.
+College staff must not have any extra work as a result of Junior Members using the room.